-The District of Columbia has construction and green building codes that establish required standards for building and site constructio.
+The District of Columbia has construction and green building codes that establish required standards for building, site construction, and energy efficiency that increase in stringency every few years.
 Licensed architects, engineers and contractors performing building construction on behalf of a property owner should be aware of these codes and their requirements.